The United Kingdom is the country that has ruled over many other countries either by annexing them or by bringing them under its rule

-It is the country that has ruled most of the countries leaving only 22 territories without its rule.
+The country has ruled most of the countries, leaving only 22 territories without its rule.
 America was also under British rule until it gained independence in 1776.

 The American War of Independence has seen people fighting for independence as well as people against independence.
-The people who stood for independence were the Patriots while the people who stood against independence and with British rule were termed as Loyalists.
+The people who stood for independence were the Patriots, while those who stood against independence and British rule were termed Loyalists.

 Key Takeaways